bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 ## Roadmap

-In this post, I'll start by discussing type classes and implicits, then I'll explain how to implement the `Measurable` type class in Scala and how to make ordinary types like `Int` and `String` members of it.
+In this post, I'll start by discussing type classes, options, and implicits.
+Then I'll introdue `Measurable`, a made-up type class that we'll work with, and show how to make ordinary types like `Int` and `String` members of it.
-This will lead to a discussion of context bounds, which will allow us to add type constraints.
+This will lead to a discussion of context bounds, which will allow us to add type constraints and implement an instance of `Option` for `Measurable`.
+I'll wrap up with a brief discussion of implicit classes.

 ## Why type classes?